Montana State Capitol

-Helena (pop.
-31,169) is a friendly town with lots to offer visitors.
+Helena, MT (pop.
+31,429) is a friendly town with lots to offer visitors.
 An early day gold mining camp, it’s now the state capital and a major tourist center.
 The main part of town lies at the foot of the mountains and overlooks the beautiful Helena Valley.
-The entire Helena Valley is rimmed by mountains on all sides.
+Helena Valley is rimmed by mountains on all sides.

-The main landmark in the city is the Cathedral of St. Helena.
+The main landmark in the city is the Cathedral of Saint Helena.
 The Cathedral is a magnificent building by any standard and without doubt an inspiring place to go for worship.
-The Montana state capitol is Helena’s top architectural treasure.
-Tours available.

-The Montana Historical Society Museum is located across the street from the State Capitol building.
+The Montana Historical Society Museum is located across the street from the State Capitol.
 Hundreds of exhibits tell the story early Indians, trappers, miners, and homesteaders.
-A real gem!
 A special gallery contains numerous original paintings of western art by C.M.
 Russell, Montana’s most famous artist.

 The Helena Ice Arena offers year-round fun for the entire family.
 This is an classy indoor ice skating rink.
 Rental skates are available.